 Visual Storytelling is an art on its own.
-Several factors determine the effectiveness of the narration of an artwork, such as composition, lighting and colours.
+Several factors determine the effectiveness of the narration of an artwork, such as composition, lighting, and colors.
 And narrating a story solely through a character is even more challenging.
-Brie Schmida, a visual storyteller, character designer and illustrator, reveals essential factors that aid in successful visual narration and brilliant character design.
+Brie Schmida, a visual storyteller, character designer, and illustrator, reveals essential factors that aid in successful visual narration and brilliant character design.

-Based in California, United States, Brie Schmida is an illustrator, visual storyteller and character designer.
-Her immense love for storytelling and ardent passion for art can be witnessed through her colourful, quirky and jovial artworks.
-Graduate from Academy of Art University in B. A Illustration, Brie is currently working as a freelance illustrator.
+Based in California, United States, Brie Schmida is an illustrator, visual storyteller, and character designer.
+Her immense love for storytelling and ardent passion for art can be witnessed through her colorful, quirky, and jovial artworks—graduated from the Academy of Art University in B. An Illustration, Brie is currently working as a freelance illustrator.

 What inspired you to embark on this journey to become an illustrator?